cloudmesh-community/hid-sp18-602/project-report/report.md

 easily, google map API, google Visualization API, good AJAX search are few examples.

-### Cloud Pub/Sub API

-Cloud Pub/Sub API is a message passing product that is highly useful for communication between independent applications hosted on Google Cloud Platform.
-The concept of Cloud Pub/Sub has 2 endpoints sender and receiver and having one instance cloud pub/sub would allow interaction between many applications.
-The main advantage of Pub/Sub compared to other messaging tools like RabbitMQ is it is asynchronous and decouples publisher from Subscribers, that is any Client who subscribed as Sender or Publisher can send, Receive messages irrespective of the client on the other side.
-In this project psq: Cloud Pub/Sub, a powerful, scalable and reliable messaging tool, implemented using Python is used.
-It has features similar to rq, simpleq and celery.
-It forms the basis for communication between microservices, especially main application and frontend [@hid-sp18-602-pub-sub].

 ### Cloud Vision API

 Cloud Vision API is the most popular API that Google has till date.
 It